 St.-Jakobs-Kirche (Church of St James) in Rothenburg

 The St.-Jakobs-Kirche (St James Church) is the largest church in Rothenburg ob der Tauber.
-Its sheer size confirms that Rothenburg, now a small town, was an important and relatively wealthy city in the middle ages.
+Its sheer size confirms that Rothenburg, now a small town, was an important and relatively wealthy city in the Middle Ages.
 Rothenburg had many further churches, but St.-Jakobs with its Holy Blood relic was a major stop on the pilgrim’s route to Santiago de Compostela (Jakobsweg) and thus attracted the highest number of visitors and income.

 The high Gothic basilica was built for the German Order to replace a smaller existing Romanesque church in three main construction phases: the eastern choir (Ostchor) between 1311 and 1322, the nave (Hauptschiff) between 1373 and 1436, and the western choir (Westchor) between 1450 and 1471, as a bridge over the main road.

 The Order of German Knights (Deutscher Ritterorden), also Teutonic Knights, was very active in this region during the Middle Ages and often in dispute with other orders and groups in Rothenburg.
-After (Brandenburg (Prussia) accepted the Reformation, the Roman Catholic branch established a new headquarters of the Teutonic Order in nearby Bad Mergentheim from 1525 until the forced abolition of the order in 1809.
-It later reestablish itself in Vienna, from where it still operates as a charitable foundation.
+After Brandenburg (Prussia) accepted the Reformation, the Roman Catholic branch established a new headquarters of the Teutonic Order in nearby Bad Mergentheim from 1525 until the forced abolition of the order in 1809.
+It later reestablished itself in Vienna, from where it still operates as a charitable foundation.

-The St James Church dominates the skyline of Rothenburg — not only is it built on the highest spot in town but it also has two high spires.
-The south tower is 55.2 m tall while the slightly more slender north tower is 57.5 m.
 According to tradition, the south tower was built by the master and the north tower by the apprentices.
-When he saw their’s was more beautiful, he throws himself off the north tower.
+When he saw that theirs was more beautiful, he threw himself off the north tower.
 His dog jumped after him and is remembered in a gargoyle.

 Art in the St.-Jakobs-Kirche (St James Church) in Rothenburg